jasonaxiak/Gomoku/README.md

 - Swagger UI interface has been provided for the API
 - The following API call will create a board and return an id for that board - GET api/board
-- The following API call places a stone on the board PUT api/board/<board id>
+- The following API call places a stone on the board PUT api/board/board_id

 ## Assumptions